adlnet/xAPI-Spec/xAPI-Data.md

 #### <a name="2.4.5">2.4.5</a> Result

 ###### <a name="2.4.5.s1"></a>Description

 An optional property that represents a measured outcome related to the Statement in which it is included.

 ###### <a name="2.4.5.s2"></a>Details

-The following table contains the properties of the Results Object.
+The following table contains the properties of the Result Object.

 <table border="1">
 <tr><th>Property</th><th>Type</th><th>Description</th><th>Required</th></tr>